Vaszelewski/workshop-javafx-jdbc/README.md

 Description:

-Desktop application with JavaFX and MySQL database with JDBC System with CRUD for Sellers and Departments in a fictional store.
+Desktop application with JavaFX, MySQL database and JDBC with CRUD for Sellers and Departments in a fictional store.

 IDE: Eclipse IDE